-- 1) Launch the Management Console - 2) Click File/Manage an Instance to select the instance of Ad Hoc - 3) Click Tools / Database Administration to launch the utility - 4) On the Scheduling Service tab, select the scheduler (Windows or Logi Scheduling Service) - 5) Click on Save
+- 1) Launch the Management Console. - 2) Click File/Manage an Instance to select the instance of Ad Hoc. - 3) Click Tools → Database Administration to launch the utility. - 4) On the Scheduling Service tab, select the Logi Scheduling Service. - 5) Click on Save.

-- 4) If the Management Console has not been installed on the new server, install it.
+- 4. If the Management Console has not been installed on the new server, install it.
 You will be asked for the license key.
-If the new server configuration is the same as the existing server, you may use your existing key. - 5) Create a new instance of Ad Hoc on the server.
+If the new server configuration is the same as the existing server, you can use your existing key. - 5.
+Create a new instance of Ad Hoc on the server.
 This may be accomplished via the Management Console in versions greater than 9.2 or by installing Ad Hoc on the new server for versions prior to 9.2.
-If you are installing Ad Hoc, you will be asked for a license key. - 6) Copy the following files from the existing Ad Hoc instance to the newly created instance.
-Do not copy folders because you will lose the folder permissions.
-Copy only the files.
-The source and destination folders must be identical. - a.
-Setting.lgx from the root_Definitions folder - b. .lgx from the root_Definitions_Reports folder - c. .lgx from the root\ahSavedDashboards folder - d.
-If you are using the default database for the metadata, then the database from the root\Database folder.
+If you are installing Ad Hoc, you will be asked for a license key. - 6.
+Copy the following files from the existing Ad Hoc instance to the newly created instance.
+Do not copy the folders because you will lose the folder permissions copy only the files.
+The source and destination folders must be identical: - Definitions_Settings.lgx - Definitions\ Reports.lgx - asSavedDashboards.lgx - If you are using the default database for the metadata, then the database from the Database folder.
 For Version 9, the default database is ahData.mdb (Access).
-For Version 10, the default database is ahData.sdf (SqlCe). - 7) Edit the Settings.lgx file in the new instance
+For Version 10, the default database is ahData.sdf (SQLCE). - 7.
+Edit the Settings.lgx file in the new instance.
+It's the key configuration file and contains path information used to access various files and folders.
+This path information must be edited to reflect the new instance location. - 8.
+If you modified the scheduler in Step 3, use the Management Console to reset the scheduler back to the Windows Task Scheduler. - 9.
+Copy any file you have customized to the new instance.
+If they have path references, correct the references to point to the new location if necessary.
+If the version is 9.2.40 or higher, the Diagnostic Tool in the Management Console could be used to determine which files are missing or are different from the distributed files. - 10.
+Verify the new instance - a.
+Login. - b.
+If there is a parent application, is it able to launch Ad Hoc in the new instance. - c.
+Run the Upgrade Manager in the Management Console to verify that everything ported properly. - d.
+Run the Diagnostic Tool from the Management Console and review the results. - 11.
+Disable the old instance.
+Removing the instance and the virtual directory can be accomplished manually or through the Management Console.
+If the Management Console is used, be sure it is directed to manage the old instance before proceeding!
+Click Remove from the Manage an Instance dialog box.